 If you’re managing multiple accounts, make sure to link your Google My Business account with each Google Ads account.
 You’ll need to do this to see store visit conversions in Google Ads.

-If you don’t have store visit conversions reported in Google Ads, you can use the clicks on your location extensions to understand performance differences.
-We can guess that someone who’s interested in visiting your store clicked to see the location details part of your location extension to find you.
+If you don’t have store visit conversions reported in Google Ads, you can use the clicks on your location assets to understand performance differences.
+We can guess that someone who’s interested in visiting your store clicked to see the location details part of your location assets to find you.

 Think about how your ads on mobile are driving most, if not all, of your store visit conversions.
 These are shoppers on the go and more likely to visit one of your physical locations out of convenience.
 Make sure that your ads are showing to these mobile shoppers by increasing your mobile bid adjustments to account for the offline sales that mobile is driving.